NAMlab/deepCRE_reimplemented/readme.md

 - model_case: can be one of four options. "ssr", "ssc", "msr" or "both" and determines the type of the model that will be trained. **Type: string.**

+The training of models can be run with different options:
-Regarding the model case parameter, "ssr" will be the standard case, in which a model will be trained on a single species. "ssc" trains a model on a single species, but the sequences for training will be shuffled, so that the model can not learn any patterns. "both" will train a ssr-model, as well as a ssc-model. "msr" will train a model on multiple species.
-The inputs for msr training are somewhat different from the other cases. and will be described in more detail in the following.
+- ssr : will be the standard case, in which a model will be trained on a single species.
+- ssc : trains a model on a single species, but the sequences for training will be shuffled, so that the model can not learn from sequence context.
+- both : will train a ssr-model, as well as a ssc-model.
+- msr : will train a model on multiple species.
+The inputs for msr training are somewhat different from the other cases and will be described in more detail in the following sections.

 Other optional parameters are not necessary for each run, but can be used to further specify the training process.
 These are: